Jean-Paul Rodrigue (2017), New York:

 - Economies of agglomeration.
 The benefits of having

 activities locate (cluster) next to another, such as the

 use of common infrastructures and services.

 - Economies of density.
-The benefits derived from the
+The benefits

 labor) or resources (e.g. mining, agriculture).

 - Economies of scale.
 Cost reductions or productivity